Tuna543/ToDo-App/README.md

 # My Planner App (ToDo App)

+-make schedule
+-manage time
+-stay focused

-This is a task management app, which helps a user to stay organized and manage day to day tasks.
+This is a task management app, which will help users to stay organized and manage day to day tasks.
 Let’s suppose the app’s name is: “My Planer”.
 This app should allow users to:

 1. Show a list of saved works.
 2. Users can add new work.